gcv-framework/gcv-vacuum-energy/README.md

 by a global constraint.
 Local cosmology remains exactly Einstein gravity once Λ_eff is fixed.

 ## Key papers (archival record)
+The authoritative, citable versions of all papers are the Zenodo records linked below.

 • **Radiatively stable vacuum energy from a gauged constant vacuum mode**
   Zenodo Concept DOI: https://doi.org/10.5281/zenodo.17636209